researchxr/3DMR/README.md

 * Volume and Surface Area Calculation of 3D Models
   * Computes the volume and surface area of the reconstructed tissue model and displays the results in a label box.

-## 🔧Pull Request Steps

-TOAST UI products are open source, so you can create a pull request(PR) after you fix issues.
-Run npm scripts and develop yourself with the following process.

-### Setup

 ## 🚀How To Use
 ```shell
 # Clone this repository